Topics

 • Hootsuite:

-A popular platform that allows you to monitor and manage your social media accounts in one place.
+It is a popular platform that allows you to monitor and manage your social media accounts in one place.
 It provides tools for scheduling posts, analysing engagement, and tracking conversations about your brand.

 • Sprout Social: